Intel's diversity drive should focus on internal changes, advocates say

 Telle Whitney, chief executive officer of the Anita Borg Institute, which focuses on women and technology, said that the best return on investment is for companies to combat unconscious bias: unintentional discrimination that comes out in words and actions.

-Many technology companies now offer managers training in this area, including Google Inc and Microsoft Corp.
+Many technology companies now offer managers training in this area, including Google Inc (GOOGL.O) and Microsoft Corp (MSFT.O).

 Intel already has unconscious bias training and plans more, the spokeswoman said.